 One of the coolest things about heading to Auckland is how we got there: on the newest edition to aviation greatness, the A380.
 The largest passenger airliner in the world, the A380 made its maiden flight on April 27, 2005 from Toulouse, France, and made its first commercial flight on October 25, 2007 from Singapore to Sydney with Singapore Airlines.

 In addition to Singapore, it’s now flown by only 4 other airlines worldwide: Air France, Emirates, Qantas and Lufthansa.
 Emirates conveniently operates a flight between Sydney and Auckland and it was too good an opportunity to pass up.
-(Since U.S. carriers won’t be flying it anytime soon, I figure you have to take these chances when you can.)

 A couple of interesting facts about the A380: